jaimu97/greenzone/README.md

 ### Possible Build Errors:

-You will get errors on build, this is because the package name `io.ionic.starter` is not available.
+You will get errors on initial build after running `cap add` for the first time, this is because the package name `io.ionic.starter` is not available.
 This error can be ignored if you are not deploying the app on a real device.

+There maybe some errors related to "Pods" when building.
+Error looks like `./Pods/Pods...xcconfig unable to open file` if you see this, you're probably missing [CocoaPods](https://cocoapods.org/).
+My recommendation is to install it through homebrew instead with `brew install cocoapods`.
+Once this is installed, delete the `./ios` directory and try run `ionic cap add ios; ionic cap copy; ionic cap sync` again.

 If you do plan on building on a real device, set this to something like `ionic.greenzone.testflight`.
 Double-check with your Apple developer account to see if there's restrictions on the naming scheme or required sections.